 There are a lot of trails inside the canyon, but only a few are well traveled.
+Read my guide for the best Grand Canyon trails to find out which trails are best for your trip!

 The North Rim is less crowded, but it’s closed longer for winter, and has fewer park services available.